What Is Narcissistic Abuse And Why Is It So Damaging?

 We just added a new Betrayal Trauma Recovery group session with Coach Joi.
 Coach Joi specializes in helping women who have been traumatized by ecclesiastical leaders or clergy.
 If you have had this experiences, we encourage you to schedule an individualized session with her.

-Check out Individual Sessions with Coach Cat, called “How To Heal Stages Of Betrayal Trauma Recovery.”
+Check out Individual Sessions with Coach Laura, called Creating A Healing Plan.
 She can help you assess where you are and gain a plan to help you move forward.

 Consider making a monthly donation so we can continue to bring helpful information to women who have been traumatized and have suffered abuse.